influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/writing_data.md

 ### Next steps

 Now that you know how to write data with the InfluxDB API, discover how to query them with the [Querying data](/influxdb/v1.7/guides/querying_data/) guide!
-For more information about writing data with the HTTP API, please see the [InfluxDB API reference](/influxdb/v1.7/tools/api/#write-http-endpoint).
+For more information about writing data with the InfluxDB API, please see the [InfluxDB API reference](/influxdb/v1.7/tools/api/#write-http-endpoint).